TwinPush/ios-sdk/readme.md

 Sometimes you don't want to register devices to TwinPush right after starting the application.
 Common scenarios are waiting for a successful login to set the alias or skip registers with no push token. `TwinPushManagerDelegate` offers a way to control when a device should be registered with the method `shouldRegisterDeviceWithAlias`.
 To skip the register of a device, simply return `NO` (or `false` in Swift) and the device won't be registered.

+Devices not registered in the platform won't send usage statistics and will be unable to receive push notifications by any mean.

-This sample shows how to avoid registration of devices with no push token:
+This sample shows how to avoid registration of devices with no alias:

 ~~~objective-c
 // Objective-C